Skip to main content

 1. Protocol Participants (The “Supply Side”)

-Developers and auditors interact directly with the protocol’s core services to perform supply-chain functions.
+Developers, verifiers, and auditors interact directly with the protocol’s core services to perform supply-chain functions.
 This on-chain, verifiable process is our answer to the need for an “intentional design” for the agent economy.
 It builds the foundation of trust necessary for an open ecosystem to thrive.

 • Identity & Tools: These actions are authorized using the blockchain’s native identity system (principals).
 However, the tools used differ by role: